Saturday ITV Racing

 The races usually start around 1:50pm to 4:30pm, and normally consist of 5 to 7 races.

-Saturday’s racing offers can earn around £100 expected profit for a day’s work.
-That’s around £400 per month in risk-free profits!
+Saturday’s racing offers can earn up to £100 profit for a day’s work.

 Your profits can go even higher than that if you have a larger bankroll and are prepared to take more offers from more bookies.